-The Company ensures that there is sufficient capital in order to meet short-term business requirements, after taking into account the Company's holdings of cash and its ability to raise debt and equity financings.
-As at December 31, 2015, the Company had a working capital deficiency of \$574,000 (December 31, 2014 - \$156,000).
-The Company will require additional funding to meet its short-term liabilities and administrative overhead costs, and to maintain and/or advance its mineral property interests in 2016.
+The Company ensures that there is sufficient capital in order to meet short-term business requirements, after taking into account the Company's holdings of cash and its ability to raise equity financings.
+As at December 31, 2016, the Company had a working capital of \$9.1 million (2015 - working capital deficiency of \$574,000).
+The Company has sufficient funding to meet its short-term liabilities and administrative overhead costs, and to maintain its mineral property interests in 2017.